-Driving TREC has become international in 2008 and is one of the three discipline managed by the FITE.
-These international event are organized by NETOs members of the FITE.
+Driving TREC has become international in 2008 and is one of the three disciplines managed by the FITE.
+These international events are organized by NETOs members of the FITE.

 He has to be at least 4 years old and must be in good shape, calm, attentive and should have bonded with his driver.

-He has to be at least 16 years old.
-He goes with a teammate who reads the map during the POR phase.
+He or she has to be at least 16 years old.
+He or she goes with a teammate who reads the map during the POR phase.
 Both are expected to be able to move in a natural environment, using a topographical map and to safely cross all the difficulties usually encountered in nature.
 There is no mandatory outfit, however, proper attire is required.

 Using a riding helmet is compulsory.

 This circuit, from 1,5 to 5 km, is to be performed in an ideal time which means a maximum of 12km/h.
-It presents a range of natural or simulated difficulties: gate, tree trunk, ditch, footbridge, hedge, water crossing, immobility, step-up, etc...
+It presents a range of natural or simulated difficulties: corridor, bank, cross-slope, dip, gate, footbridge, water crossing, immobility, etc...
 Judges grade the efficiency, the style or chosen pace by the competitors and the potentials penalties.

-This phase that occures the day after the POR phase enables to evaluate the horses' abilities of recovering after a sustained effort.
+This phase takes place the day after the POR phase and enables to evaluate the horse's abilities of recovering after a sustained effort.